ArtuDitu/resume_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Artur Czeszumski is a PhD Candidate in Cognitive Science at the University of Osnabrück, and Clinical Psychology at the Vrije Universiteit Amsterdam.
-His research interests include social neuroscience, cognitive and clinical psychology, and embodied cognition.
+His research topics include social neuroscience, cognitive and clinical psychology, and embodied cognition.